tidy-finance/r-fmpapi/README.md

 ## Usage

-Since the FMP API has a myriad of enpoints and parameters, the package provides a single function to handle requests: `fmp_get()`.
+Since the FMP API has a myriad of endpoints and parameters, the package provides a single function to handle requests: `fmp_get()`.

 You can retrieve a company’s profile by providing its stock symbol to